 Hitting what I thought was rock bottom

 I quit on a Wednesday, packed up my stuff and drove 18 hours back to Ohio.
 Yep, that’s how bad things had officially gotten.
-I moved back in with my parents which felt like the ultimate failure.
-The majority of my siblings had either stayed with my parents awhile before moving out or needed to move back in at some point to “save up and get back on their feet.”
-I had never needed to and vowed not to, so this was a major blow to the “dream life” I was trying to build.
+I left the beach and moved back to Ohio for a bit — a major blow to the “dream life” I was trying to build.

-I decided there was only one way out of this hell, and that was to do what everyone had told me was impossible — make the jump to remote work directly.
-If I was ever going to live the life I dreamed of, remote was crucial so I spent my days scanning the internet, looking on remote job boards, and spending hours on detailed applications — often just to get a rejection a few days later.
+I decided there was only one way to get where I wanted to go — and that was to do what everyone had told me was impossible — to make the jump to remote work directly.
+If I was ever going to live the life I dreamed of, remote work was crucial so I spent my days scanning the internet, looking on remote job boards, and spending hours on detailed applications — often just to get a rejection a few days later.
 It was soul-crushing, depressing, and every day was a seesaw between, “I can do this,” and, “I should just give up now.”

 Finally getting a remote job

 One day I was scrolling the pages of a personal finance blog that I’d followed for a while and found an opening for a copy editor.
 For years I’d been the go-to person among family and friends for checking over resumes, fleshing out cover letters, and proofreading college entrance essays.
-This was something that came naturally to me, something I could do in my sleep, and I knew that if this company would look beyond my resume (I was still doubting how “middle school teacher” represented me on paper,) I could make something of this.
+This was something that came naturally to me and I knew that if this company would look beyond my resume, (I was still doubting how “middle school teacher” represented me on paper,) I could make something of this.

 It seemed like my dream was finally coming true.
-It had taken me less than two months to land remote work and I was elated, but very quickly the luster wore off.
-The job paid shit, even less than teaching, but I figured I was smart and would be able to grow quickly.
+It had taken me less than two months to land remote work and I was elated.
+The job paid even less than teaching, but I figured I was smart and would be able to grow quickly.

 I started to feel like I’d never be happy with someone else controlling how much I made or determining how valuable I was to the company by setting a dollar sign on my head.
 I kept meaning to start my own business and I had this little itch at the back of my neck, this little voice telling me that it wasn’t safe to be complacent, that I was floundering again, drifting, unhappy but not doing anything about it.